Home / Handyman Services / How Much Does Drywall Repair Cost? 2025 Prices

 Cost: $75-150 per hole

-Doorknob impacts and furniture collisions create these.
-A drywall patch kit from the hardware store costs $8-12.
-Professional repair ensures invisible results.
-The process takes 30-60 minutes plus drying time.
+Doorknob strikes and furniture collisions often create these.
+A DIY kit from your hardware store usually costs $8-12; professional repair ensures invisible results while taking 30-60 minutes plus drying time to complete.

 Medium Holes (3-8 Inches)